rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 # Snap Integration Guide
 <hr>

-You can integrate the Snap in your website/app with the steps as explained below.
+The steps for technical integration of Snap are explained below.

 ?>***Note:***
-Here, in this section, Midtrans *Sandbox* environment is used to test the integration process.
+In this section, Midtrans *Sandbox* environment is used to test the integration process.
 Please refer [preparation section](/en/snap/preparation.md), before proceeding to this section.

 ## Preparation